What Publishers Are Doing To Help During The Coronavirus Pandemic

 Macmillan Children’s Publishing Group (MCPG) has created a database of activities, educator guides, discussion guides, and other downloadable resources to make them easily accessible and shareable for booksellers, educators, librarians, and parents.
 This database can be found here.
 There are also numerous resources available for download on the MCPG School & Library website.

-McGraw-Hill is providing free access, training, and support for the McGraw-Hill Connect and ALEKS digital learning platforms to instructors and students who need to urgently move to an online format for their Spring 2020 courses.
-Faculty can learn how to set up their course online here.
+McGraw Hill is providing providing free training and support for our McGraw Hill Connect and ALEKS digital learning platforms and has helped thousands of instructors and students in recent weeks who need to move to an online format.

-McGraw-Hill recognizes that transitioning to remote learning situations for K-12 schools can be complicated as well.
+McGraw Hill recognizes that transitioning to remote learning situations for K-12 schools can be complicated as well.
 Remote learning support for K-12 schools, educators, and parents can be found here.
-Product walkthroughs, free resources, and videos will be added over the coming days.
+Product walkthroughs, free resources, and videos are available here: https://www.mheonline.com/COVID19.

 Oxford University Press